 Tip #30: Add landscape lights or a decorative street lamp.
 A classy street lamp gets attention, even during the daytime.
 Landscape lights can establish security and elegance at the same time.
-I’ve seen prospective homebuyers view a home during the day and then insist on coming back at night to see how the place looks.
+Some homebuyers will view a home during the day and then insist on coming back at night to see how the place looks.
 You don’t have to overspend, but consider adding or updating your exterior lamps.

 Tip #31: Install a new mailbox.
-Mailboxes can be relatively inexpensive.
-Install a new one, so your prospective buyers and their prospective houseguests don’t have to look at that dingy old thing on the front of the house.
+Mailboxes can be relatively inexpensive, and install a new one, so your prospective buyers and their prospective houseguests don’t look at that dingy old thing on the front of the house.

-Tip #32: Remove weeds from between concrete slabs and walkways.
-This is a sure sign of property neglect and a big turn-off for potential buyers.
+Tip #32: Remove weeds from between concrete slabs and walkways, and this is a sure sign of property neglect and a big turn-off for potential buyers.
 Nowadays, you can buy weed-killing chemicals that destroy unwanted plant life in hours.
 Or you can try a solution of 20 percent bleach and 80 percent water.

 Tip #33: Build a new garage or add a carport.
 Every homeowner knows the advantages afforded by a garage, and every prospective buyer will see a garage as a big plus.
-A new home garage is a great property enhancer that increases the market value of the home.
 Carports are a less expensive option.
-Many basic carports retail for $795 to $995.
-I’ve seen people fall in love with the interior of a home but fail to put in an offer because they complained about the lack of a garage.
+I’ve had clients fall in love with the interior of a home but fail to put in an offer because they complained about the lack of a garage.

 Tip #34: Install an automatic garage door opener.
 Another good way to increase property value is to install a garage door opener.
-Select a model with a multi-code garage door opener remote that routinely changes the code for additional security.
+Select a multi-code garage door opener remote model that routinely changes the code for additional security.

-Tip #35: Enhance your porch or doorstep with pots or baskets of blooming annuals.
-This is an attractive and fragrant way to boost visual appeal and add eye-popping colour.
+Tip #35: Enhance your porch or doorstep with pots or baskets of blooming annuals, an attractive and fragrant way to boost visual appeal and add eye-popping colour.
 You can find flower pots at dollar stores, and a bag of topsoil may cost only slightly more than a dollar.
-I like to keep flower pots at many of my properties for sale, and once they’ve sold, I take the pots (flowers and all) and plant them on the doorstep of the following property I want to sell.
-A tip to keep the flower pots light is to place some empty water bottles in the base and cover them with soil.
-Sometimes the flowers won’t need a lot of dirt, and the empty bottles create space but not added weight.
+A tip to keep flower pots light is to place empty water bottles in the base and cover them with soil.
+Sometimes the flowers won’t need alot of dirt, and the empty bottles create space but no added weight.
 Ensure you water the plants often enough because dead plants will have the opposite effect of what you intend.

 Tip #36: Give your old BBQ grill a makeover.
 Degrease it first, rinse well; repeat if necessary.
 Once clean and dry, refinish it using bright fireproof/high-temperature paint.
 Select a colour that complements your home’s exterior look.
 Or try something fun that will stand out, such as orange, yellow, or blue.

 Tip #37: Install shutter and window box sets that match.
 Shutters and window boxes add charm and character to a home.
-Some people prefer to place fake flowers in the window boxes, while others prefer the real thing.
+Some people prefer to place fake flowers in window boxes, while others prefer real ones.

 Tip #38: Install a skylight dome or roof skylight.
 People like natural light, especially light from above.
 Skylight installation also increases natural lighting in rooms, making them more inviting and cheerful.

 Tip #40: Add something “green,” like solar panels.
 Green is good these days (or any day).
 Many homebuyers need to feel like they are doing something good for the planet while saving money at the same time.
-Solar panels are in vogue again.
-Consider installing some of them.
+Solar panels are in vogue again, and consider installing some of them.
 Another green activity that enhances value is to add insulation where it’s needed.

 Tip #41: Empty that cluttered basement.
-Many basements can be downright scary.
-You certainly don’t want that impression.
-When selling your property, I suggest you empty the cellar as much as possible.
+When selling your house in London Ontario, I suggest you empty the cellar as much as possible.
 Take your junk to the trash dump or place it in storage.
 Homebuyers need to sense that they have lots of open space (to store the waste they have in storage).

 Tip #43: Change the filter in your air conditioner.
 You want to avoid that musty, stale smell when it is operating.
-Whether it’s a window air conditioner or a central air system with ductwork, change the filter.
+Change the filter, whether it’s a window air conditioner or a central air system with ductwork.

-Tip #44: Hang a large mirror in the living room.
-It creates virtual space and the illusion of greater size.
-Buyers and renters love open space.
-Give it to them!
+Tip #44: Hang a large mirror in the living room, creating virtual space and the illusion of greater size.
+Buyers and renters love open space, and give it to them!

 Tip #45: Make sure the colours of your kitchen appliances match.
-A kitchen with a yellow refrigerator, a stainless steel range, and a white microwave may look okay to you, but it doesn’t look right to buyers.
+A kitchen with a yellow refrigerator, a stainless steel range, and a white microwave may look okay to you, but it doesn’t to buyers.
 Make sure you match the colours.
-This may not require purchasing all new appliances.
-Sometimes it’s a matter of ordering the right colour panels.
+This may not require purchasing all new appliances, and sometimes it’s a matter of ordering the right colour panels.

 Tip #46: Hang new towel bars and toilet paper holders.
-Once you’ve replaced the bathroom faucet, you’ll want to change the towel rack and toilet paper holder to match it.
-Always make sure that you have a roll of toilet paper on the holder.
-I suggest you hang a decorative towel on the bar too.
-That makes the bathroom look complete.
+Once you’ve replaced the bathroom faucet, you’ll want to hang the towel rack and toilet paper holder to match it.
+Make sure that you have a roll of toilet paper on the holder.
+I suggest you hang a decorative towel on the bar, making the bathroom look complete.

 Tip #48: Paint the fence or railings surrounding your home.
-A freshly painted fence creates a tremendous Wow! factor.
+A freshly painted fence creates a tremendous Wow factor!
 Prospective homebuyers often observe the exterior of a property before even considering whether to view the interior.
-If your shell is old and frail, then you won’t have many showings.
-By repainting the fence, you may even inspire your neighbours to paint their fences and railings to keep up with you.
-Spray paint works well on metal or cast-iron railings.
-Be sure to use a primer first.
+You may even inspire your neighbours to paint their fences and railings to keep up with you by repainting the fence.
+Spray paint works well on metal or cast-iron railings, and be sure to use a primer first.

 Tip #49: Install new street numbers on the front of your home.
-When prospective buyers or tenants drive around the neighbourhood trying to find your address, their eyes will gravitate toward bright, shiny, new street numbers.
-I should hope that those polished numbers are affixed to your house.
-It only costs a few dollars to buy new brass or brushed-nickel numbers to identify the front of your property boldly.
-This is money well spent.
+When prospective buyers drive around the neighbourhood to find your address, their eyes will gravitate toward bright, shiny, new street numbers.
+It only costs a few dollars to buy new brass or brushed-nickel numbers to identify the front of your property boldly, and this is money well spent.

 Tip #50: Use throws in colours that match the room to cover up a worn sofa and chair upholstery.
 You could attempt to buy all new furniture to spruce up space where you want to sell or rent.
 Or if all new furniture is not in your budget, buy some throws and pillows to place on your furniture.

-These 50 tips are just a start in enhancing your home’s value.
-When listing your home, how it is marketed, where and when marketed, and the price you are offered will dictate the value.
-Doing one without the other is penny wise, pound foolish!
+These 50 tips will start enhancing your home’s value when listing your house for sale in London Ontario, how you market it, where and when, and the price offered will dictate the value.
+Doing one without the other is penny-wise, pound foolish!